HorizonEventsAgency/aisafetyevents.org/content/events/AISUNeurIPS2022.md

 **Date**: Monday November 28 from 9:00 to 16:00, in New Orleans, alongside NeurIPS 2022.

-**Location**: Communicated directly with registered participants, near the Convention Center.
+**Location**: Near the Convention Center - exact location to be communicated directly with registered participants.

 ## Participate

 Fill the **[Application form](https://airtable.com/shr5uLL4tkTuHKOQh)**.

 Applications are open until November 20th, 2022.
-A maximum of 100 participants will be accepted.
+The event is private, free, with a maximum of 100 participants.

 Join the [chat room on Matrix](https://matrix.to/#/!kTsOmBGiyQWKmETKhS:one.ems.host?via=one.ems.host), to discuss online before or during the event.